Funded by Senate Bill 1407

 Who owns the existing courthouse?

-The AOC is the staff agency to the Judicial Council of California.
-The Judicial Council is the policymaking body for the California judicial branch, which includes the trial courts, known as “Superior Courts,” based in each county.
-Among other responsibilities, the AOC is responsible for planning, acquisition, design, and construction of court facilities statewide.
-The Superior Court is responsible for the management of all court operations within Mendocino County.
+The Judicial Council is the policymaking body for the California court system, including the trial courts, known as “Superior Courts,” based in each county.
+Among other responsibilities, the council—through its Capital Program staff office—is responsible for planning, acquisition, design, renovation, and construction of court facilities.
+The new courthouse will be owned by the judicial branch.

 What is the plan for a New Ukiah Courthouse?

-The proposed project will construct a new courthouse for the Superior Court of Mendocino County.
-The proposed project would create a modern, secure courthouse with nine courtrooms to handle all case types, including criminal, civil, family, traffic, juvenile, probate proceedings, and probate investigations.
-Improved security features would include adequately sized holding areas for in-custody defendants, separate hallways for the public, staff, and those in custody, and a secure sally port.
-The project would also provide adequate space for the following basic services: a self-help center, appropriately sized jury assembly and deliberation rooms, a children's waiting room, family court mediation, and attorney interview/witness waiting rooms.
+The project will create a modern, secure courthouse with eight courtrooms to handle all case types, including criminal, civil, family, traffic, juvenile, probate proceedings, and probate investigations.
+Improved security features will include adequately sized holding areas for in-custody defendants, separate hallways for the public, court staff, and those in custody, and a secure sally port.
+The project will also provide adequate space for the following basic services: a self-help center, appropriately sized jury assembly and deliberation rooms, a children's waiting room, family court mediation, and attorney interview/witness waiting rooms.